Is there a difference between a migrant and a refugee?

 What are the Open Society Foundations doing?

-We work in all European countries affected by large migration movements to support civil society organizations looking to respond in humane and responsible ways.
+We work in all European countries affected by large migration movements to support civil society organizations looking to respond in a humane way.

-In Greece, we work with organizations like the Greek Council for Refugees, which monitors practices and abuses at border areas, in reception facilities, and in detention centers; the Hellenic League of Human Rights, which provides asylum seekers with reliable information; and the Greek Forum of Refugees, a refugee- and migrant-led organization that seeks to influence Greece’s migration policy.
-Solidarity Now, set up in 2013 by the Open Society Foundations—and today a grantee—provides housing, basic medical care, and other relief services to refugees and migrants.
+In Greece, we work with organizations like the Greek Council for Refugees, which monitors rights’ violations at border areas, in reception facilities, and in detention centers; the Hellenic League of Human Rights, which provides asylum seekers with reliable information about their rights and obligations; and the Greek Forum of Refugees, a refugee- and migrant-led organization that seeks to support migrants’ integration in the country.
+Solidarity Now, set up in 2013 by the Open Society Foundations—and today a grantee—provides housing, basic medical care, and other relief services to newcomers and Greeks.

-In Italy, Open Society supports organizations that work to reform Italy’s asylum system.
-Medici per i Diritti Umani advocates for better conditions in Italy’s asylum reception centers; Refugees Welcome Italy promotes the housing of refugees and asylum seekers in private accommodation as an alternative reception model; LasciateCIEntrare advocates for the closure of migrant detention centers; and the Italian Civil Liberties Coalition and its platform Open Migration provides data, fact checking, and stories to improve the migration debate.
+In Italy, we support organizations that work to reform Italy’s asylum system.
+Medici per i Diritti Umani (MEDU) advocates for better conditions in Italy’s asylum reception centers; Refugees Welcome Italy promotes housing refugees and asylum seekers in private accommodation as an alternative to state facilities; ASGI and A Buon Diritto work to ensure that international, European, and national laws are honored during asylum procedures, that reception conditions are dignified, and that no one is deprived of their liberty without judicial oversight and procedural safeguards.
+The Italian Civil Liberties Coalition and its platform Open Migration provides data, fact checking, and stories to inform the migration debate.

 In Western Europe, Open Society’s work extends from the United Kingdom to Finland.
-The British Refugee Council offers practical advice and support to refugees, Migrant Voice amplifies migrant perspectives through its newspaper, the Finnish Refugee Council builds the capacity of grassroots groups to advocate for themselves, Women 2 Women in Sweden provides migrant-led advocacy, and Mediendienst-Integration in Germany serves as a reliable source of information and data for media reporting on migration.
+The Migrants’ Rights Network reports and challenges the rise in racism and xenophobia in Britain, Migrant Voice amplifies migrants’ perspectives through its newspaper, the Raul Wallenberg Institute in Sweden builds the capacity of grassroots groups to advocate for themselves, and Mediendienst-Integration in Germany serves as a reliable source of information and data for media reporting on migration.